1mIcxn/AnimeHubGY/README.md

 # AnimeHubGY
  AnimeHub is a company located in the Berbice, Guyana.
 Due to increased demand for products AnimeHub decided to procure a web presence that will support product ordering.
-They  want a single-page website that can take orders for their upcoming one-year anniversary.
+They  need a single-page website that can take orders for their one-year anniversary.